gokyle/gokyle.github.com/projects.md

 ![Go gophers from the Go homepage](/images/gopher/project.png)

+### Libraries
+* [filecache](http://gokyle.github.com/filecache) is a basic file cache written in pure Go with no external dependencies.

 ### Web Services
 * [urlshorten-ng](http://gokyle.github.com/urlshorten_ng) is a simple URL
 shortening service; an example of the service is currently running on